jaskirat13/CQRS/README.md

  https://stackoverflow.com/questions/25897738/eclipse-multi-module-project-dependencies after unzip

-pom.xml  we need to add all module under modules tag also add packing as POM making it a multi maven project
+pom.xml  we need to add all module under modules tag also add packing as POM making it a multi maven project  also right click ->propertis -> build -> check maven to work all pom.xml dependceny like spring boot

 then since now we need to convert the user.core into library to do that we need to give its pom version a proper name eg 1.0 and remove build section from pom.xml